zachmeador/clanker/docs/dev_notes/thoughts.md

     - clanker environment -> developing small apps in clanker
     - clanker cli, any CWD -> coding cli launcher, starting context manager?
 - at some point, giving clanker some code editing abilities will make sense. rn in cursor claude opus for planning -> grok-code-fast-1 for execution, is very powerful.
+- later, thinking about ways to make integrations or external databases have clanker conventions.

 ## app ideas